History of Deke Slayton

 Deke was thrilled and excited to be part of this new challenge and adventure.
 Over the next several years Deke distinguished himself and was slated to be the fourth man in space.
 However, during routine medical tests doctors found a very slight irregularity in Deke’s heartbeat.
 After much debate amongst NASA officials and intense political pressure, Deke was taken off active flight duty and grounded.

-Deke was devastated, but always the team player, he stayed on at NASA and became Coordinator of Astronaut Activities.
+Deke was devastated, but always the team player he stayed on at NASA and became Coordinator of Astronaut Activities.
 Deke proved himself to be an excellent manager and was instrumental in choosing the next crop of astronauts, the training they received, and designating the teams for missions.
-Deke had a hand in the entire Gemini and Apollo programs; he put the right people in the right places at the right time.
+Deke had a hand in the entire Gemini, Apollo, and Skylab programs; he put the right people in the right places at the right time.
 He chose Neil Armstrong to be the first man to walk on the moon.

-After training for 3 years, including learning Russian, the Apollo-Soyuz project docked in space July 1975.
+After training for 3 years, including learning Russian, the American Apollo and Russian Soyuz space vehicles docked in space on July 17, 1975.
 They signed ceremonial documents, shared a meal, and exchanged anecdotes.
 While in space, they received a call from President Ford who asked Deke if he had any advice for school children, to which he replied, “Decide what you want to do, and never give up until you’ve done it.”